Research into people and society

 On the international front, we participate in various research networks and share many alliances with foreign universities, primarily in Europe, although we maintain contact in all parts of the world.
 As the initiator and coordinator of the RISE European network (Raising the Impact of the Socio-Economic sciences), we are committed to raising the impact of socio-economic research.
 Eight renowned universities belong to the network.

 Tilburg University attaches great importance to the transfer of knowledge to society and the application of knowledge and expertise.
 Many of our researchers work together with industry and other social organizations.
-In addition, Tilburg University develops networks of students interested in being entrepreneurs and it provides education for senior levels in industry and the non-profit sector at TiasNimbas Business School.
+In addition, Tilburg University develops networks of students interested in being entrepreneurs and it provides education for senior levels in industry and the non-profit sector at TIAS School for Business and Society.
 The university expressly supports start-up companies.
 Tilburg University reaches an even wider audience via the Children's University and Academic Forum symposia.
 The Tilburg Social Innovation Lab (TiSIL) contributes to solving societal issues by means of creation, dissemination, and application of interdisciplinairy knowledge.
-In TiSIL we cooperate with four higher educuation organizations in the region of Midden-Brabant.
+In TiSIL we cooperate with four higher education organizations in the region of Midden-Brabant.